⚡ Capital X Panel Designer Advanced for ECAD–MCAD integration

 Capital X Panel Designer provides cloud-native electrical schematic and control panel design.
 Browser-based access, automation capabilities and real-time collaboration support modern engineering teams.

-Integration across the Siemens ecosystem includes:
+With the Advanced tier, integration across the Siemens ecosystem includes:

-- Solid Edge for mechanical design collaboration
+- Designcenter Solid Edge for mechanical design collaboration

-- NX for advanced 3D mechanical workflows
+- Designcenter NX for advanced 3D mechanical workflows

 - Teamcenter as the system of record for product structures and BOM management

 Aligned data across ECAD, MCAD and PLM reduces reliance on file-based handoffs and manual coordination.
+It also supports consistent engineering datasets and reduces manual cross-checking efforts.

 The Advanced tier makes your workflow complete — keeping mechanical and electrical CAD together in one Siemens ecosystem, without needing external tools.